ChrisVilches/Collection-Sync/README.md

 Next, implement a class that communicates with the remote collection (datastore).

-In cases where the local collection is a database in a mobile app, you don't want to connect directly to a remote database, but instead you'd have to prepare a backend API to connect to, which provides the operations needed (upsertBatch, findByIds, etc).
+In cases where the local collection is a database in a mobile app, you don't want to connect directly to a remote database, but instead you'd have to prepare a backend API to connect to, which provides the operations needed (syncBatch, findByIds, etc).
 This class must work as a communication layer between the client and that API.

 If both collections are inside a private/secure network, then connecting directly to another database would be fine.